BlueQuartzSoftware/SimplnxReview/docs/ReadGrainMapper3DFilter.md

 ## Description

 This filter will read Version 4 and Version 5 GrainMapper3D HDF5 files.
-The Phase information will be parsed from the file in addition to the "LabDCT" data.

 - Euler data is read as radians
 - The Image Geometry that is produced is in units of millimeters
+- The user has the opportunity to create compatible Orientation Data and Phase data.
+See below.

 ## Parameter Discussion